payallal/sayordie/Readme.md

 Installation Instructions
 ------------------------
-1. After pulling this github repository, import the local repository into Eclipse.
+1. After cloning this github repository, import the local repository into Eclipse.
 2. Add M2e plugin in eclipse.
 You can do this by going to Help > Eclipse Marketplace > Maven.
 ![alt text](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/Step3.png)
 3. Once this is done, right click on Sidescroller project that appears under your project navigator.
 Select Run as > Maven Install.